TheDatumOrg/TSB-AD/README.md

 <h2 id="overview"> 📄 Overview </h2>

 Time-series anomaly detection is a fundamental task across scientific fields and industries.
-However, the field has long faced the "elephant in the room:" critical issues including flawed datasets, biased evaluation metrics, and inconsistent benchmarking practices that have remained largely ignored and unaddressed.
-We introduce the TSB-AD to systematically tackle these issues in the following three aspects: (i) Dataset Integrity: with 1020 high-quality time series refined from an initial collection of 4k spanning 33 diverse domains, we provide the first large-scale, heterogeneous, meticulously curated dataset that combines the effort of human perception and model interpretation; (ii) Metric Reliability: by revealing bias in evaluation metrics, we perform ranking aggregation on a set of reliable evaluation metrics for comprehensive capturing of model performance and robustness to address concerns from the community; (iii) Comprehensive Benchmarking: with a broad spectrum of 35 detection algorithms, from statistical methods to the latest foundation models, we perform systematic hyperparameter tuning for a fair and complete comparison.
+However, the field has long faced the ``elephant in the room:'' critical issues including flawed datasets, biased evaluation measures, and inconsistent benchmarking practices that have remained largely ignored and unaddressed.
+We introduce the TSB-AD to systematically tackle these issues in the following three aspects: (i) Dataset Integrity: with 1070 high-quality time series from a diverse collection of 40 datasets (doubling the size of the largest collection and four times the number of existing curated datasets), we provide the first large-scale, heterogeneous, meticulously curated dataset that combines the effort of human perception and model interpretation; (ii) Measure Reliability: by revealing issues and biases in evaluation measures, we identify the most reliable and accurate measure, namely, VUS-PR for anomaly detection in time series to address concerns from the community; and (iii) Comprehensive Benchmarking: with a broad spectrum of 40 detection algorithms, from statistical methods to the latest foundation models, we perform a comprehensive evaluation that includes a thorough hyperparameter tuning and a unified setup for a fair and reproducible comparison.
 Our findings challenge the conventional wisdom regarding the superiority of advanced neural network architectures, revealing that simpler architectures and statistical methods often yield better performance.
-While foundation models demonstrate promise, we need to proceed with caution in terms of data contamination.
+The promising performance of neural networks on multivariate cases and foundation models on point anomalies highlights the need for further advancements in these methods.

 <h2 id="start"> ⚙️ Get Started </h2>